ruziniuuuuu/ME5413_HW1/README.md

 # ME5413 - Homework 1: Perception
 > **Author: Cao Chenyu**

+(I have removed all the data files on the remote branch, but only reserved the implementations and the report.)

 # Introduction
 This is the repository for the homework 1 of the course ME5413: Perception.
 The homework is divided into three tasks:
 - Task 1: Single Object Detection